Lisenaaaa/discord-akairo/docs/general/updates.md

 ## TypeScript

-Everything has been rewritten in TypeScript - this means that typings will matches exactly with the code itself.
+Everything has been rewritten in TypeScript - this means that typings will match exactly with the code itself.

 ## Slash commands